mpax235/All-in-One-Scripts/README.md

 > Now startup the script by typing in `main` (windows) or `./main.sh` (linux/macos).
 You should see the Terminal text color change to blue if successful or no errors.

-> To use the options, type the Number corresponding to the Option you want to use like (for example: you would type **1** if you want to reboot to OS).
+> To use the options, type the Number or Word corresponding to the Option you want to use like (for example: you would type **os** if you want to reboot to OS or **1** for the Boot Menu).

 # Information
 > [!NOTE]\